-To implement this approach, you deploy a simple TensorFlow model to Cloud ML Engine.
-The model accepts detected labels from the Vision API, converts the detected labels to a combined vector representation, and calculates the cosine similarity for each combined category vector.
+To implement this approach, you deploy a simple TensorFlow model to ML Engine.
+The model accepts detected labels from the Cloud Vision, converts the detected labels to a combined vector representation, and calculates the cosine similarity for each combined category vector.
 The TensorFlow model uses pretrained word embeddings to vectorize the image and category labels, requiring no additional training.

-The following diagram shows an updated solution architecture that incorporates Cloud ML Engine:
+The following diagram shows an updated solution architecture that incorporates ML Engine:

 Triggering the App Engine backend